Contributed By Araújo e Policastro Advogados

 Evidentiary Value of CADE’s Decision

 CADE’s decision as “unequivocal evidence”

 The Brazilian courts have ruled that claimants may rely on CADE’s decision to prove an infringement.
-The courts have ruled that CADE’s decision represents "unequivocal evidence" of an antitrust infringement (eg, AHMG v Air Products Brasil Ltda, Court of Appeals of the State of Minas Gerais, Interlocutory Appeal No 1.0024.09.709934-5/006, 13th Civil Chamber, judged on 26 April 2012).
+The courts have ruled that CADE’s decision represents “unequivocal evidence” of an antitrust infringement (eg, AHMG v Air Products Brasil Ltda, Court of Appeals of the State of Minas Gerais, Interlocutory Appeal No 1.0024.09.709934-5/006, 13th Civil Chamber, adjudicated on 26 April 2012).
 Consequently, to rebut CADE’s ruling in follow-on actions for damages, defendants would first need to successfully challenge CADE’s decision on procedural grounds and have it vacated before a competent Brazilian federal court.